-Malware has been a threat to individuals and organizations since the early 1970s when the Creeper virus first appeared.
-Since then, the world has been under attack from hundreds of thousands of different malware variants, all with the intent of causing the most disruption and damage as possible.
+Malware has been a threat to individuals and organizations since the beginning of the 1970s when the Creeper virus first appeared.
+Since then, our planet has been under fire from thousands of different malware variants, all with the intent of causing the foremost disruption and damage as possible.
 Malware does not physically damage the hardware.

-Malware is a software that is specifically designed to disrupt, damage, or gain unauthorized access to a computer system.“Malware” is short for “malicious software” -computer programs or codes designed to infiltrate, damage or disable the computer, Computer Systems, networks without the user’s consent.
+Malware is a form of software that’s specifically designed to disrupt, damage, or gain unauthorized access to a computing system.“Malware” is brief for “malicious software” -computer programs or codes designed to infiltrate, damage, or disable the computer, Computer Systems, networks without the user’s consent.
 It can steal, encrypt, or delete your data, alter or hijack core computer functions, and spy on your computer activity without your knowledge or permission.

 As Microsoft puts it, “[malware] is a catch-all term to refer to any software designed to cause damage to a single computer, server, or computer network.”

 “Malware” is an umbrella term covering all the different types of threats to your computer safety such as viruses (previous post), spyware, worms, trojans, rootkits and so on.